Samurai Training Weapons: Bokken, Shinai, and Essential Practice Tools

 Shinai: The Bamboo Blade for Safe Sparring

 When samurai wanted to practice free-sparring—fighting with speed, timing, and unpredictability—they turned to the shinai (竹刀).
-Originally developed in the 18th century by Naganuma Sirozaemon and refined by Chiba Shusaku, the shinai allowed two practitioners to engage at full speed with reduced risk of injury.
-Today the shinai is the primary weapon of kendo, but its roots are in the samurai era.
+Originally developed in the 18th century by Naganuma Sirozaemon and refined by Chiba Shusaku in the late Edo period, the shinai allowed two practitioners to engage at full speed with reduced risk of injury.
+Today the shinai is the primary weapon of kendo, but its roots are firmly in samurai training.
+The name derives from “shin” (bamboo) and “ai” (to meet), reflecting the weapon’s purpose.

 Construction and Varieties